jhollinger/occams-record/README.md

 ## Raw SQL queries

-ActiveRecord has raw SQL "escape hatches" like `find_by_sql` or `exec_query`, but they both give up critical features like eager loading and `find_each`/`find_in_batches`.
+ActiveRecord has raw SQL escape hatches like `find_by_sql` or `exec_query` but they give up critical features like eager loading and `find_each`/`find_in_batches`.
 Not so with Occams Record!

 **Batched loading**

-To use `find_each`/`find_in_batches` you must provide the limit and offset statements yourself.
-OccamsRecord will fill in the values for you.
+To use `find_each`/`find_in_batches` you must provide the limit and offset statements yourself; Occams will provide the values.
 Also, notice that the binding syntax is a bit different (it uses Ruby's built-in named string substitution).

 ```ruby
 OccamsRecord.